 Coogee is another eastern suburb easy-going, family-friendly ‘burb noted for its gorgeous beach, vast parks with plenty of services, and easy access to Bondi and the rest of the city via convenient and reliable bus links.

-This neighbourhood can be more expensive than additional family-oriented suburbs/places, so keep that in mind, especially for the first-time renter.
+This neighborhood can be more expensive than additional family-oriented suburbs/places, so keep that in mind, especially for the first-time renter.

 However, if finances permit, Coogee is an excellent spot to raise children, with tennis courts, swimming pools, and a cricket pitch all within walking distance, not to mention the beautiful beach.

 Baulkham Hills is another suburb in Sydney, Australia.
-It is a family-friendly neighbourhood in the Green Hills District.
+It is a family-friendly neighborhood in the Green Hills District.

-You’ll be glad to know that there’s plenty of green area for your kids to engage and free some spirit after school.
+You’ll be glad to know that there’s plenty of green areas for your kids to engage and free some spirit after school.

 Baulkham Hills High School, a combined secondary school for years 7-12, with the city’s second-best success rate.